Natalie Ravitz

-Natalie Ravitz is the senior vice president of communications for the National Football League (NFL).
+Natalie Ravitz (born December 1, 1978) is an American business executive.
+She was the senior vice president of communications for the National Football League (NFL).
 Previously, Ravitz was Rupert Murdoch's Chief of Staff at 21st Century Fox and News Corp for three and a half years, tacking on additional responsibilities as senior vice president for strategy towards the end of her tenure.
 During her time at 21st Century Fox, Ravitz created the popular Tumblr account "Murdoch Here", which was covered by numerous media outlets.
 Prior to this position, Ravitz was the communications director for the New York City Department of Education and a prominent staffer for United States Senators Barbara Boxer and Paul Wellstone.

 Political career

 Natalie Ravitz started her career as a press secretary for U.S. Senator Paul Wellstone's re-election campaign, a position she held until November 2002, the month after Wellstone died in a plane crash along with 7 others.

 From February 2003 until December 2005, Ravitz was the press secretary and speechwriter in the Office of U.S. Senator Barbara Boxer.
 In January 2006, she was promoted to the position of communications director for Senator Barbara Boxer.

 In June 2010, Ravitz shifted her focus from national to local politics when she was appointed communications director for the New York City Department of Education—the largest public school system in the country, with 1.1 million students.
 In her capacity as communications director, Ravitz was frequently tasked with deflecting criticism aimed at city education officials, and she authored numerous articles in The Huffington Post defending city policies from attacks.